History of Temple of Zeus

 Stylite Monks

-The Temple of Zeus was Destroyed by an Act of GOD
+The Temple of Zeus was Destroyed by an Act of God

 Historical Splendor of the Temple of Zeus